Alexandria Walton Radford

 Her previous work, No Longer Separate, Not Yet Equal: Race and Class in Elite College Admissions and Campus Life, won the American Sociological Association's 2011 Pierre Bourdieu Award for the Best Book in the sociology of education.
 It examined how race and class shape the postsecondary experience at each stage—from application and admission to enrollment and student life on campus.

-Her other publications, which draw on years of research for the US Department of Education and other clients, have examined college counseling, college choice, college coursework, online education, remedial education, military students, education tax benefits, persistence and attainment, and subbaccalaureate students' labor market outcomes.
+Dr. Radford's other publications, which draw on years of research for the US Department of Education and other clients, have examined college counseling, college choice, college coursework, online education, remedial education, military students, education tax benefits, persistence and attainment, and subbaccalaureate students' labor market outcomes.